 The FERC regulates the terms and conditions of service, including transportation rates, of interstate liquids pipelines, including the U.S. portion of the Keystone Pipeline System and Cushing Marketlink.
 The siting and construction of pipeline facilities are regulated by the specific state commissions where the pipeline crosses.
 Pipeline safety is regulated by the U.S. Department of Transportation Pipeline and Hazardous Materials Safety Administration.
-Liquids pipelines that cross the international border between Canada and the United States, such as the Keystone Pipeline System and the proposed Keystone XL project, are required to obtain a Presidential Permit from the DOS.
+Liquids pipelines that cross the international border between Canada and the United States, such as the proposed Upland pipeline, will require a Presidential Permit from the DOS.